borntofrappe/fullstack-d3/README.md

    // const exit = update.exit();
    ```

-   To consider both new and existing elements, for instance to attribute a color to all elements in the visualization, the `.merge` function units the input selection with the current one.
+   To consider both new and existing elements, for instance to update the color of all circles, the `.merge` function unites the input selection with the current one.

    ```js
    enter